chaoabunga/EasyBitcoin-PHP/README.md

 ---------------
 * When a call fails for any reason, it will return false and put the error message in `$chaincoin->error`

-* The HTTP status code can be found in $bitcoin->status and will either be a valid HTTP status code or will be 0 if cURL was unable to connect.
+* The HTTP status code can be found in $chaincoin->status and will either be a valid HTTP status code or will be 0 if cURL was unable to connect.

-* The full response (not usually needed) is stored in `$bitcoin->response` while the raw JSON is stored in `$chaincoin->raw_response`
+* The full response (not usually needed) is stored in `$chaincoin->response` while the raw JSON is stored in `$chaincoin->raw_response`